To keep up to date with our global roll-out and developments, please complete your details below to sign up to our newsletter:

 Dow will play an important role as a global manufacturer of plastic, proving that Mura’s solution can meet the needs of the industry and that the products made via HydroPRS™ can be employed at scale to make new plastics.
-The world’s first plant using HydroPRS™ is in development in Teesside, UK, with the first 20,000 tonne per year line expected to be operational in 2022.
-Once all four lines are complete, it will be able to recycle 80,000 tonnes of plastic waste per year, providing Dow with chemicals and oils produced by the process.
+The world’s first plant using HydroPRS™ is in development in Teesside, UK, with plans to place 20,000 tonnes of recycled hydrocarbon products onto the market annually which is expected to be operational in 2024.
+Once this first plant is operating at commercial level, the intention is to increase capacity to over three times the initial size, providing Dow with chemicals and oils produced by the process.
 Dow will use these to develop new, virgin-grade plastic to be re-circulated into global supply chains, creating a true circular plastics economy.
 Dow and Mura are looking to co-operate on offtake at a number of additional European projects, currently in Mura’s development pipeline.

 Mura has designed its business model for rapid global deployment and is building a global network of partners.
 Dow joins other major global players such as KBR Inc., the US multinational engineering services company, Wood, the global consulting and engineering company, and Igus GmbH, a global leader in industrial plastics, as partners to accelerate the deployment of Mura’s technology worldwide.
 Mura’s HydroPRS™ process utilises at its core the Cat-HTR™ technology, which was developed by Licella Holdings Limited, New South Wales, Australia.